digideskio/support-tools/timeseries/quickstart.md

 displayed, or the raw underlying metrics, at a seleted time.
 Typically the values as displayed will be more meaningful; for example, cumulative counts in the raw underlying metrics are differentiated to obtain rates for the values as displayed.
+You can also obtain metadata, such as version and host information, which is also relative to a specific time.

 * ? to get values as displayed
 * ! to get raw underlying metrics
+* @ to get metadata

 Some groups of related statistics, such as operations rates, are normally color-coded and grouped (merged) together in a single